Aestial/macos-zsh-captive-wifi-tool/README.md

 Public WiFi networks are often configured with a Captive Portal in order to gather specific users information like in hotels or restaurants.

+*NOTE: This version of the script uses the Firefox browser to access the captive portal and verify internet connection.*

 ## Roadmap

 1. ~~Add hints to the script to make it more user friendly.~~